IGI vs GIA Certification — What is the Difference?

 • Why are GIA diamonds harder to find?

-Main Differences between an IGI vs a GIA Certification
+Main Differences Between IGI vs GIA Diamond Certifications

 Which Diamond Certification Came First?